 At our usual meeting to discuss strategy, I made it my point.

 “We need to get out of here,” I said bluntly, hoping that to convey my frustration about our current deployment.
-“We are fighting a war that we didn’t sign up to fight.
+“We are fighting a war removed from everything else that may be happening in the world.
 These soldiers are tired and hungry.
 They’re ready to be rescued.
-The naga and their plots can be dealt with by the Earthen Ring.
-After all, they were the ones that had to ultimately deal with Nespirah, right?
-We’re of no use down here.”
+The Zinji and their plots can be dealt with by the volunteers of Stonehaven Command.”

-“Your troops have been instrumental in allowing the Earthen Ring to act,” Erunak said, looking concerned.
-“If you are to flee now, all of Azeroth could be in danger.”
+“Your troops have been instrumental in allowing Stonehaven Command to act,” Erisk said, looking concerned.
+“If you flee now, all of Azirin could be in danger.”

-“You think that this is the only threat to Azeroth?”
+“You think that this is the only threat to our world?”
 I snapped back.
-“The cataclysm, the blue dragons, the undead… we’ve fought down here long enough.
+“The Shattered Calamity, the Yunai, the Vinrul… we’ve fought down here long enough.
 It’s time to find an exit strategy, Captain.”

 “Enough,” Taylor said, his voice firm, but calm.
 “Sepher, if I could call a boat and make a full retreat for my men, I would.
 The truth of the matter is, we’re not in that position.
-Right now, I know that my King and the Alliance have a problem here and now.
+Right now, I know that these enemies pose a threat to Stonhaven.
 Despite all of the things that have unfolded for us, I find myself in a position to help keep my world safe.
 I can’t just walk away from that, even if I could.”